andrewmontes87/asteroids/README.md

 **gameplay:**

+click the left mouse button to move and shoot.

-use the arrow keys to move and the space bar to shoot.
+or, use the arrow keys to move and the space bar to shoot.

 shoot the asteroids and get points.